muhsinan/PeerAssess/README.md

-# PeerAssess: AI-Powered Peer Assessment Tool
+# Peercept: AI-Powered Peer Assessment Tool

-PeerAssess is a modern web application designed to facilitate and enhance peer assessment in educational settings.
+Peercept is a modern web application designed to facilitate and enhance peer assessment in educational settings.
 By combining user-friendly interfaces with AI assistance, it creates a comprehensive platform for students to submit assignments and review their peers' work.

 ## Features